Category

 Most companies use GSOCs for specialized functions like identity protection, 24/7 incident response, and real-time intelligence.
 But its more general role as a command center—i.e., the glue holding your security ops together—is just as critical.
 For your GSOC to run like a well-oiled machine, operators need to master organization-wide collaboration and open communication—they have to be able to reach anyone at any time.
 For example:

 • Interdepartmental: The GSOC’s responsibilities include everything from IT to operations to sales to HR.
-By sharing resources and information seamlessly, you can prevent security gaps and keep the whole company working toward common goals.
+By sharing resources and information seamlessly, you can prevent security gaps and keep the company working toward common goals.

 Define responsibilities